nagapraneethk/Smart-phone-Replica/README.md

 ### File Manager:

-It allows users to create, edit, and remove folders and text files. “system()” function from library <stdlib.h> is used to show directories and also for clear screen. "chdir()” [from <unistd.h> library] is used to change directories.
+It allows users to create, edit, and remove folders and text files. `system()` function from library <stdlib.h> is used to show directories and also for clear screen. `chdir()` [from `<unistd.h>` library] is used to change directories.
 File handling also plays a vital role in creating and editing a text file.

 <img width="299" alt="image" src="https://github.com/nagapraneethk/Smart-phone-Replica/assets/115631392/33a1e5e4-5afc-4d4c-9c8b-14f6132984a4">